SkoolNotes/Taproot/2020ISOS101/KBxStoryOfScience.md

 		- germany was growing rapidly, caused a security dillema
 			- everyone has massive armies sitting and building, which in turn caused others to build armies before wartime
 		- in germany, their was a sentiment of wanting to be in the spotlight
-		- also, general consensus was that war was inevitable and
+		- also, general consensus was that war was inevitable when a state grows, but also good for states.
+		-